Anguina tritici: Life cycle/reproduction

 Juveniles find a host and move up the plant in a film of water.
 They invade meristems and penetrate inflorescences.
 Once in the developing seed they molt, become adults, mate, and reproduce.
 Eggs laid by the female develop and hatch as J2 within the seed gall where they desiccate and become dormant.
 Dormant J2 overwinter in the seed galls until spring.
 They are released when galls come in contact with moist soil and hydrate.
 Total life cycle is completed in 113 days.

 Host parasite relationship

 It is an ectoparasite that becomes endoparasitic invading inflorescence and developing seeds.
-It causes a disease called "ear-cockle", "gout" or seed gall on wheat and rye.
-It does not infest oat, maize and sorghum.
+It causes a disease called "ear-cockle", "gout" or seed gall on wheat and rye, and also infects barley and oat.
+It does not infest maize or sorghum.
 On wheat it causes stunted plants and distorted leaves.
 Seeds are transformed into galls which contain a dried mass of nematodes.
 If compared to normal wheat seeds, galls are smaller in size, lighter, and their color ranges from light brown to black (normal wheat seeds are tan in color).